A Comprehensive Comparison: Electric Dryers vs. Gas Dryers

 Interestingly, there is one similarity to those old-style workhorses; they are still available in electric and gas.

 You may be inclined to purchase the type your family used because of familiarity or comfort level, but buying a clothes dryer is an investment that will impact your family for years.
-Take this opportunity to understand the pros and cons of each type before making a decision.
+Take this opportunity to understand each type’s pros and cons before deciding.

 This is what you need to know: